Table of Contents

 How to Perform New Hampshire Inmate Lookup

 The State Department of Corrections has a simple inmate locator feature on their website.
 You can search with just a first or last name.
 You will see a list of inmates with their names, age, ID, where they are being held and their admittance date.
 You will also see a list of their court appearances and document dates.
 You cannot, however, click to see any further details.
 You may also choose to use a New Hampshire prison inmate search online, where you can search using a variety of criteria and get a complete criminal report along with mug shots.

 Creating Public Jail Records

 The state creates and maintains jail records for each inmate.
 When someone enters the prison system, a file is opened, and they are assigned a prison ID.
 This identifier follows them throughout the process.
 Each time a change occurs in the life of an inmate, the file is updated with new information.
 These records are kept to help facilitate rehabilitation and maintain order when supervising many inmates at one time.
-All law enforcement agencies have access to jail records to share the information.
+All law enforcement agencies have access to jail records to share information.
 Some of the records are made available to the public as well, which are available via North Hampshire inmate records search tool.